JMRI/JMRI/scripts/HOWTO-distribution.md

         ant
 ```

-- [ ] (Need to consider whether to do this in help/fr, and eventually others)
+- [ ] We need to consider whether to do this in help/fr, the French translation; there will perhaps be eventually other translations too, so keep that in mind

 - Run the program and make sure help works.
 ```